Accelerated Charter Elementary School (ACES)

 Two-way language immersion programs, like ACES, were developed with the following goals in mind: students will develop high levels of proficiency in their first language; all students will develop high levels of proficiency in a second language; academic performance for both groups of students will be at or above grade level and all students will demonstrate positive cross-cultural attitudes and behavior.

 The student population at ACES reflects the demographics of the South Central Los Angeles community that it serves: 90% Latino, 5% African-American, 1% White and 4% other.
 The 2012-13 ACES applications indicate that 100% of ACES students are eligible for free or reduced-price meals, a generally accepted indicator of financial need.
-With the proposed new facility, ACES would enroll 468 students in K-6th grades and 96 students in a new Pre-K.
+With the proposed new facility, ACES will enroll 468 students in K-6th grades and 96 students in a new Pre-K.

 In addition, ACES teachers attend specialized workshops at Inner City Arts to provide them with meaningful strategies for incorporating the visual and performing arts into the classroom curriculum.

 The Accelerated Schools, including ACES, are guided by the principles of the Accelerated Schools model, developed by Professor Henry Levin of Stanford University.
 The educational results for all The Accelerated Schools far exceed those of the surrounding public schools.